-In this post, I share my two free patterns for snowflakes, for a small one and for a larger one.
-They are quick and easy to make and they look pretty good.
+Here are two free crochet patterns for snowflakes: for a small one and for a larger one.
+They are quick and easy to make, and they look great.
 Both patterns include written descriptions in US terms and a chart, so you could choose what works best for you.
 I also included the links to my tutorials for all the stitches you will need.
-If you still have some questions, feel free to contact me and I will try to help you out.

 Materials

-• Yarn: any thin yarn will work.
-I used blue Somerset linen silk yarn 50 g from a local store.
+- Yarn: I use blue Somerset linen silk yarn 50 g from a local store.
+However, any thin cotton yarn will work.

 Abbreviations (US terms)